 Consistent with most other school entities in Pennsylvania, federal monies generally represent the smallest portion of revenue for the Ferndale Area School District.
 In order to be eligible for grant funds, the district must complete the various applications each year and adhere to numerous mandates imposed with the grants.
 Historically, the amount of revenue has fluctuated over the years.
 A review of our federal and state entitlement grant programs follows.
-The projected amounts for the 2009-2010 school year are dependent upon passage of the governor's budget.
+The projected amounts for the 2011-2012 school year are dependent upon passage of the governor's budget and subject to adjustments during the year.

-Title I monies in the amount of \$303,845.00, an increase of \$83,216 for the 2009-2010 project year, are used to improve the educational environment of the entire elementary school.
-The schoolwide Title I program uses the money to support the salaries and benefits of two Reading Specialists, a Title I Instructional Aide and a State and Federal Programs Coordinator.
-Title I funds are also used for math and reading instructional supplies, to support an after school tutoring program, pupil personnel services, staff, and community support services.
+Title I monies in the amount of \$310,175, a decrease of \$7,551 for the 2011-2012 project year, are used to improve the educational environment of the entire elementary school.
+The school wide Title I Program uses the money to support the salaries and benefits of two Reading Specialists, a Title I Instructional Aide and part of a State and Federal Programs Coordinator.
+Title I funds are also used for math and reading instructional supplies, to support an afterschool tutoring program, pupil personnel services, staff, and community support services.

-Title I, stimulus, or American Recovery and Reinvestment Act (ARRA) money has been projected for FASD to be \$177,310.00.
+Title I, Stimulus, or American Recovery and Reinvestment Act (ARRA) money was projected for FASD to be \$177,310.
+This amount was adjusted to \$175,035.
+The final year for ARRA money is 2011.
 It is to be distributed over a two year period with the use of the money following all regular Title I regulations.
-The money will be used in the elementary to purchase supplemental, intervention and assessment materials for both Reading and Math.
-We are also planning to purchase a cart with 25 student laptops.
-The elementary school will also be made into a wireless building.
+The money was used in the elementary to purchase supplemental, intervention and assessment materials for both reading and math.
+We also purchased two computer carts, each with 25 student laptops.
+The elementary school was also made into a wireless building.

 Title IIA, also known as Improving Teacher Quality, is the classroom size reduction initiative.
-The projected grant amount of \$47,459 (increase of \$1,612) pays the salary and benefits of one class size reduction teacher.
-It also funds professional development for district administrators, teachers and paraprofessionals.
+The 2011-2012 projected grant amount of \$38,200 (decrease of \$10,243) pays part of the salary and benefits of one class size reduction teacher for grade four.